 If you have a default on your credit file that’s less than six years old, then certain lenders are likely to decline you.
 There are lenders that may accept your case; however, you’ll increase your chances of mortgage approval by consulting an advisor.

-Lenders will usually assess the size of your defaults, the number of defaults you have and how recent they were.
+You’ll typically be assessed on the size of your defaults, the number of defaults you have and how recent they were.
 Lenders show preference to smaller defaults that happened some time ago.
 If you have large defaults that are quite recent, then it can be even more difficult to get a buy to let mortgage.
 That said, mortgage approval may still be possible.

 Having a default can involve a lot of different variables.
 If you’ve had defaults then don’t approach lenders yourself.
 You’ll risk being declined which won’t help your future chances of getting a mortgage.
 Speak to one of our advisors who has experience in this field and they’ll search to see if there are any suitable lenders.